StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 }
 ```

-###### Like the MacOS backdoor, we observe that the back have multiple mods for communicate with the C2 and depends of the initial reply of the C2.</h6>
+###### Like the MacOS backdoor, we observe that the back has multiple mods for communicate with the C2 and depends of the initial reply of the C2.

 ``` powershell
 function updatemod1()